 The registration and transfer process

-You will need to have an existing NAB bank account to take advantage of their money transfer services.
-They do allow you to make the transfer in a branch, but also offer an easy to use online service.
-Using a branch may also incur additional charges and there is no option of initiating the transaction over the phone.
+You will need an existing NAB bank account to take advantage of their money transfer services.
+Using a branch may incur additional charges and there is no option of initiating the transaction over the phone.

 In order to make the money transfer you will need the SWIFT code of the recipient bank along with the name and address of the recipient and their account information.
 Depending on where you are sending to, the SWIFT code may be referred to as the Bank Identifier Code (BIC) or International Bank Account Number (IBAN).
 Once initiated, the transfer should take two to four days before completion.